SamiHaque2607/PortfolioProjects/R Markdowns/R Markdown For Employee’s Performance for HR Analytics.md

 Efficient data manipulation and summarisation were achieved through the versatile **dplyr** package, known for its intuitive syntax, making tasks like filtering, arranging, grouping, and summarising data seamless.

-Additionally, I incorporated the **ggthemes** package to elevate the visual aesthetics of the bar plots.
-It provides custom themes and colour palettes tailored for **ggplot2**, enhancing the overall professionalism of the visualisations.

 ## Importing Data